ianturner88/vanilla-js-qwixx/README.md

 # March 23:

-A 'Github Pages' sit was made where my boardgame may live.
+A 'Github Pages' site was made where my boardgame may live.

 # March 22: